International School of Iceland: Academics

 The International School of Iceland offers two programs, or “streams.”
 The English stream is for families whose parents have been temporarily assigned to work in Iceland by an embassy, business or university; typically, these families live in Iceland for 3 years or fewer.
 The Bilingual stream is intended for students who live in Iceland on a permanent basis or for an undetermined length of time.

 The program includes English, Icelandic (Bilingual program only), mathematics, humanities, thematic units from the International Primary Curriculum, gym, swimming, art, textiles, theater and woodwork.
 Students in the English stream will learn Spanish and Mandarin Chinese as of 2014.

+As of 2026, students in grades K-6 continue this education but are no longer provided with woodwork, textiles or Mandarin Chinese.

+Students in grades 7-10 are in the MYP program.
+This program includes English, mathematics, Icelandic or Spanish as a language B option (with students taking Icelandic divided into six phases), Danish or Creative Expressions as a language C option (with students taking Danish divided into three phases, Creative Expressions only for grades 9-10), humanities, science, gym and health, art, design (only for grades 7-8).

+ISI also requires students in grades 7-9 to take part in Passion Projects, where they are instructed to research and present a field of their own passion.
+This project is carried out for a month, with students taking time from their English or other classes to work on them.
+The presentations are in the beginning of June and family members of students are welcome to visit the school to view them.

+In 2026, students in grade 9 did not do Passion Projects, but instead worked on Community Projects.
+During these projects, the students of grade 9 each got a penpal from a school in Zambia.
+Then the students were required to create different fundraising events to fundraise for different supplies such as watercolours, paintbrushes, pencils and more for both ISI and their penpals' schools.